NikolaBlagojevic/pyrecodes/README.md

 # pyrecodes
-Software for regional recovery simulation and resilience assessment of the built environment.
+Software for regional recovery simulation and resilience assessment of the built environment based on the iRe-CoDeS framework.

-Examples are ran from the jupyter notebook files.
+For more details, please visit: https://nikolablagojevic.github.io/pyrecodes/html/usage/what_is_pyrecodes.html